Why is my Windows PC running slow? And how do I fix it?

 If you notice that your computer has started to run slowly, you could be a victim of cryptomining.
 This usually happens because of a code on a website which is active when the site is open.
 There are a few legitimate sites that actually use a system to generate income instead of users viewing ads, with your permission.

-However, there are sites that do this without your permission and uses your computer’s processing power.
+However, there are sites that do this without your permission and use your computer’s processing power.
 Cryptomining can also be the result of malware that has infected your computer and runs in the background, mining away.

 To halt browser cryptomining, simply close down the browser.
 If you want to find out if you have been infected with cryptomining malware, head to the Task Manager, and view what is taking up the most processing power.